wangziqi2013/wangziqi2013.github.io/_posts/2020-06-05-increasing-tlb-reach-using-super-pages-backed-by-shadow-memory.markdown

 First, since the shadow address space is large, memory fragmentation is no longer an issue.
 The OS could just maintain a larger address pool, and select the most suited address block from the shadow address space as the target address for virtual memory mapping.
+Second, the MTLB can still map shadow addresses in 4KB granularity, which enables more flexible memory management while keeping address translation overhead low on the performance-critical in-core TLB.

 The paper also finds adding a seperate TLB to the memory controller appealing for several reasons.
 First, this TLB is only accessed when a memory request is issued from the LLC, and the target address is within the shadow address space.